python/mypy/docs/source/common_issues.rst

 Complex type tests
 ------------------

-Mypy can usually infer the types correctly when using ``isinstance()`` type tests, but for other kinds of checks you may need to add an explicit type cast:
+Mypy can usually infer the types correctly when using :py:func:`isinstance
+<isinstance>` type tests, but for other kinds of checks you may need to add
+an explicit type cast:

 .. code-block:: python